paradaochain/docs/src/intro.md

 # Introducing ParaDAO

-ParaDAO provides tools for communities with the same passion / shared interests to come together to organise amongst themselves to acheive a common goal.
+ParaDAO provides tools for communities with the same passion / shared interests to come together to organise amongst themselves to achieve a common goal.
 The decentralised application that allows communities to create a DAO easily with out of the box governance models for managing:

 - DAO treasury (moving of funds to certain purposes: host an event (offchain), staking / swapping (onchain))
-- DAO details (Updating some onchain /decentalised storage data of the DAO)
+- DAO details (Updating some onchain /decentralised storage data of the DAO)
 - Proxy execution ( Enable the DAO to take part in other DApps, for example joining / voting in another DAO )
 - Oracle for prediction market creation and referee